Williams Lake Community Health Profile

 How we plan and build our communities can make healthy options, like active transportation, more available, affordable, and accessible for everyone.

-By keeping health and physical accessibility in mind when drafting policy and designing physical spaces, communities can help create healthier environments for citizens.
+By keeping health and physical activity accessibility in mind when planning policy and designing physical spaces, communities can help create healthier environments for citizens.

 Spending 30% or more of your household income on housing is considered “unaffordable”.
 Households spending 30% of their income on housing are less able to afford healthy food and other basic living costs.